nmehlman/whisperX/whisperx/prosody_features/README.md

 #### Arguments

 --data-root: Root data directory containing the audio files.
 --save-root: Root directory for saving the extracted prosody features.
-Directory structure will be  automatically be created to mirror the audio file directories.
+Directory structure will be automatically created to mirror the audio file directories.
 --compute-type: Compute format type (default: float32).
 --file-type: Type of audio file to process (default: wav).
 --skip-existing: Skip processing of existing files in save directory.